kubevirt/containerized-data-importer/doc/waitforfirstconsumer-storage-handling.md

 **NOTE:** The workload should not attempt to use the contents of the DV until CDI has finished the transfer.

-## Force immidiate binding
+## Forcing immediate binding

+Sometimes you will still want a datavolume to be bound immediately.
+This can be done by adding the annotation:
+`cdi.kubevirt.io/storage.bind.immediate.requested`.
-Add the annotation: `cdi.kubevirt.io/storage.bind.immediate.requested` to DataVolume to force scheduling of a CDI worker pod and immediately bind the PVC.
+This will force the scheduling of a CDI worker pod and immediately bind the PVC.

 This is useful for use cases that do not require binding to a particular node (like uploading a golden image to the cluster).

 ## Configuration - Opt in